Everything in life is a gamble. Sometimes, knowing yourself and stubbornly sticking to your principles pays off.

-Much like a Rubick’s cube, there’s many ways to approach that decision.
-Ultimately, there’s only one answer– either you did or you didn’t.
+Much like a Rubick’s cube, there’s many ways to approach a decision.

-Gut(s) is something I’ve learned to acquire and hone through traveling alone.
-Gut, instinct, survival, intuition, angels… whatever you want to call it, the differences are subtle enough to feel same.
+Gut(s) or Instinct is something I’ve learned to acquire and hone through traveling alone.
+Gut, instinct, survival, street smarts, intuition, angels… whatever you want to call it, the differences are subtle enough to feel same.
 Maybe it’s a little voice inside your head or a feeling in your body, that lets you know when something just isn’t right …and when it is!

-Traveler’s gut is a survival instinct and mechanism, which quickly surfaces, when we’re in unfamiliar territory, both culturally and environmentally.
+Travel instinct is a survival instinct and mechanism, which quickly surfaces, when we’re in unfamiliar territory, both culturally and environmentally.
 Our antenna are on high, peaked for danger as if we’re walking in the dark.
-Well, it’s because the dark is where we are, when entering a foreign country where we do not know societal and cultural tripwires, etiquette, bad neighborhoods, etc..
+When entering a foreign country we do not know societal and cultural tripwires, etiquette, bad neighborhoods, etc..
+Maybe we forgot to research it and now we’re being tested.

 You might be asking- well, how can I get it fast or hone it on my own before taking the leap?